andrew/ultimate-awesome/README.md

 - [awesome-algorand](https://github.com/ghostbits/awesome-algorand) - Awesome list of projects and resources for the Algorand ecosystem.
 - [awesome-9p](https://github.com/henesy/awesome-9p) - A curated list of awesome 9p(2000)-related documents, libraries, and software.
 - [awesome-jwt](https://github.com/iamchathu/awesome-jwt) - ⚡️ A collection of awesome things regarding JSON Web Tokens.
 Feel free to contribute!.
-- [Awesome-CustomROM](https://github.com/ImKKingshuk/Awesome-CustomROM) - Awesome-CustomROM: Explore the World of Custom Android Experiences!
-Dive into a collection of the best Custom ROMs, featuring cutting-edge features, enhanced performance, and a vibrant developer community.
-Elevate your Android experience beyond the ordinary! 🌐🚀 #CustomROMs #AndroidDev #OpenSource #XiaomiEU #HyperOS #OriginOS.
 - [awesome-technical-leadership-and-career-resources](https://github.com/Jareechang/awesome-technical-leadership-and-career-resources) - Articles related technical leadership or career growth.
 - [awesome-react-kor](https://github.com/Jeewhan/awesome-react-kor) - 리액트와 관련한 한글 문서모음.
 - [awesome-neat-rnn](https://github.com/johnny5550822/awesome-neat-rnn) - A precise to-read list for recurrent neural network (RNN).
 - [awesome-nutrition-tracking](https://github.com/jrhizor/awesome-nutrition-tracking) - List of awesome nutrition tracking software.
+- [awesome-selfhosted-product](https://github.com/kiarafbickers/awesome-selfhosted-product) - A list of free product focused services and web applications which can be hosted on your own servers.
 - [awesome-colab-project](https://github.com/LC1332/awesome-colab-project) - Awesome Colab Projects Collection.
 - [awesome-list-microservice](https://github.com/lovejavaee/awesome-list-microservice) - Awesome list of microservice architecture resources.
 - [awesome-iview](https://github.com/mudin/awesome-iview) - A curated list of iView (A high quality UI Toolkit built on Vue.js 2.0) resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about iView that we keep up-to-date